akiraho daisy tree fragrant along stream edges

 - Not Threatened

-The leaves are the story.
-The golden felt is made of tiny hairs, protecting the leaf from drying out in the dry, eastern wind.
-The tree is extremely hardy, growing in dry, exposed sites where few other plants survive.
-A tree that lives where others cannot.
+The golden felt consists of tiny hairs.
+These protect the leaf from drying out in the dry, eastern wind.
+The tree is extremely hardy.
+It grows in dry, exposed sites where few other plants survive.
+It lives where others cannot.

-The flowers are small, white, and daisy-like, appearing in summer.
-They are sweetly scented, attracting bees and butterflies.
-The fruit is a small, dry capsule, releasing fluffy seeds that blow on the wind.
-A tree that travels on the breeze.
+Small, white, daisy-like flowers appear in summer.
+They are sweetly scented.
+Bees and butterflies visit them.
+The fruit is a small, dry capsule.
+It releases fluffy seeds that blow on the wind.
+The tree travels on the breeze.

-The name akiraho means bright or shining (aki = to be bright, raho = sun?), referring to the golden undersides of the leaves.
-The golden felt was also used as tinder for fire-making, catching a spark from flint or friction.
-A tree that helped make fire.
+The name akiraho means bright or shining.
+Aki means to be bright.
+Raho may refer to the sun.
+The name likely refers to the golden undersides of the leaves.
+People used the golden felt as tinder for fire-making.
+It caught a spark from flint or friction.
+The tree helped make fire.

 The wood is hard and durable.
 Māori used it for making small tools, chisels, and digging sticks.
-The wood holds a sharp edge and does not split easily.
+The wood holds a sharp edge.
+It does not split easily.

-To see an akiraho is to see a tree of the dry places.
-It grows on the river terrace, on the rocky slope, in the dry, eastern wind.
-Its leaves are green above and gold below, flashing in the sun.
+Akiraho belongs to dry places.
+It grows on river terraces and rocky slopes.
+It stands in the dry, eastern wind.
+Its leaves are green above and gold below.
+They flash in the sun.